Running several PDXpert Application Servers on the same network

 3. Exit the PDXpert client, and log in to the selected database using the appropriate account name and password.

-Ensure your users understand the differences between systems.
-You don't want users to mistakenly process test data in one database that's intended for a different system.
-It's wise to ensure that the server computers have easily-identifiable names like ELECT / MECH, or PRODUCTION / TEST.
+• It's useful to ensure that the server computers have easily-identifiable names like PRODUCTION / TEST.
 You may also want to assign similar but distinguishable log-in account credentials, such as username and username-test.

-Although each unique server used for production data requires its own license registration key, upon your request we can issue a license key at no cost for a separate test/training database.
+• Although each unique server used for production data requires its own license registration key, upon your request we can issue a license key at no cost for a separate test/training database.
 The organization name (for example, MyOrg, Inc. versus MyOrg Test) is quite helpful to your users to distinguish the live production system from the test system.

 Microsoft SQL Server databases are not fully interchangeable.
 A database backup can only be restored into the same, or higher, SQL instance.
 For example, SQL Server 2008 (version 10.0) can restore a 10.0 database, as well as upgrade an older SQL Server 2005 (9.0) database.
 It can't "downgrade" a higher-level database backup (SQL 2008 R2 / 10.5).
-If you move your data between the two systems, they must both use the same SQL Server database version (although they can be different editions, such as Workgroup and Express).
+If you move your data bidirectionally between the two systems, they must both use the same SQL Server database version (although they can be different editions, such as Workgroup and Express).

 This application note was relevant to the PDXpert software release that was current at time of publication.
 Product changes since that time may affect its utility.
 We'd be happy to assist you in assessing the applicability of this note to your situation.